Commercial fishing in Alaska: Job safety

 Alaska's commercial fishermen work in one of the world's harshest environments.
-They endure isolated fishing grounds, high winds, seasonal darkness, very cold water, icing, freezing cold temperatures, days upon days away from family, and short fishing seasons, where very long work days are the norm.
+They endure isolated fishing grounds, high winds, seasonal darkness, very cold water, icing, freezing cold temperatures, days upon days away from family, and short fishing seasons, when very long work days are the norm.
 Fatigue, physical stress, and financial pressures face most Alaska fishermen through their careers.
 The hazardous work conditions faced by fishermen have a strong impact on their safety.
-Out of 948 work-related deaths that took place in Alaska during 1990-2006, one-third (311) occurred to fishermen.
-This is equivalent to an estimated annual fatality rate of 128/100,000 workers/year.
-This fatality rate is 26 times that of the overall U.S. work-related fatality rate of approximately 5/100,000 workers/year for the same time period.
+Out of 948 work-related deaths in Alaska during 1990–2006, nearly one-third (311) were deaths of fishermen.
+This is estimated to be equivalent to an annual fatality rate of 128 per 100,000.
+That is 26 times the overall U.S. work-related fatality rate of approximately 5 per 100,000.
 Most of these fatalities are due to vessel disasters which lead to crewmembers drowning.
-From 1991-1993 alone, 91% of fatalities came from drowning.
-With this being one of the leading causes of deaths amongst crewmembers, the use of Personal Flotation Devices (PFD) is recommended.
-Data shows a survival rate of 63% for workers who ended up in the water who used PFDs during this period.
+In 1991–1993 alone, 91% of fatalities resulted from drowning.
+Therefore the use of Personal Flotation Devices (PFD) is recommended.
+Data for the same period shows a survival rate of 63% for workers who ended up in the water who used PFDs.

 While the work-related fatality rate for commercial fishermen in Alaska is still very high, it does appear to be decreasing: since 1990, there has been a 51 percent decline in the annual fatality rate.
 The successes in commercial fishing are due in part to the U.S. Coast Guard implementing new safety requirements in the early 1990s.
-These regulations were published on August 14, 1991, which is known as the "Final Rule" entitled ‘‘Commercial Fishing Industry Vessel Regulations’’.
-These changes were put in place to improve the safety of commercial fishing and the overall work environment in the commercial fishing industry.
-These requirements include regulations for: stability for fishing vessels, the termination of unsafe operations, safety equipment such as immersion suits and personal flotation devices, survival craft, distress signals, means of escape, and many more regulations that all contributed to the increased survival rate of commercial fishermen.
-These safety requirements contributed to 96 percent of the commercial fishermen surviving vessel sinkings/capsizings in 2004, whereas in 1991, only 73 percent survived.
-While the number of occupational deaths in commercial fishermen in Alaska has been reduced, there is a continuing pattern of losing 20 to 40 vessels every year.
+These regulations were published on August 14, 1991, and are known as the "Final Rule" entitled "Commercial Fishing Industry Vessel Regulations" These changes were put in place to improve the safety of commercial fishing and the overall work environment in the commercial fishing industry.
+These regulations cover: stability for fishing vessels, the termination of unsafe operations, safety equipment such as immersion suits and personal flotation devices, survival craft, distress signals, means of escape, and many more requirements that all contributed to the increased survival rate of commercial fishermen.
+As a result, 96% of the commercial fishermen survived vessel sinkings/capsizings in 2004, whereas in 1991, only 73% survived.
+Although the number of occupational deaths of commercial fishermen in Alaska have reduced, there is a continuing pattern of losing 20 to 40 vessels every year.
 There are still about 100 fishermen who must be rescued each year from cold Alaska waters.
-Proper training or the participation in a marine safety class for crewmembers could be the difference of knowing how to survive a vessel disaster.
+Proper training, such as participation in a marine safety class for crewmembers, could be the difference between knowing how to survive a vessel disaster and failing to do so.
 Successful rescue is still dependent on the expertly trained personnel of the U.S. Coast Guard search and rescue operations, and such efforts can be hindered by the harshness of seas and the weather.
-Furthermore, the people involved in Search and Rescue operations are themselves at considerable risk for injury or death during these rescue attempts.
+Furthermore, the people involved in Search and Rescue operations are themselves at considerable risk of injury or death during these rescue attempts.